 Organ Donation among Asians

-- There are over 7,100 Asian candidates on the national transplant waiting list.
+- There are more than 9,000 Asian candidates on the national transplant waiting list.

 Organ Donation among Hispanics

 - Hispanics represent 19.5% of patients on the national transplant waiting list, most waiting for kidneys.